csbio/C.albicans_in_vitro_pipeline/README.md

 - `data/`: Contains the datasets and relevant data files used in the analysis.
 - `notebooks/`: Jupyter notebooks for step-by-step data analysis, visualization, and interpretation.
 - `src/`: Source code for Python and R scripts used in the analysis.
+- `STAR_Protocols_code_data/`: Example code and data for running through the scoring pipeline from raw reads.

 ## Prerequisites & Installation